apache/griffin-site/contribute.md

 ### Help others and join the discussions
 Most communication in the Apache Griffin community happens on two mailing lists:

 The users mailing lists users@griffin.incubator.apache.org is the place where users of Apache Griffin ask questions and seek for help or advice.
-Joining the user list and helping other users is a very good way to contribute to Griffin’s community.
+Joining the user list and helping other users is a very good way to contribute to Apache Griffin’s community.

 The dev mailing list dev@griffin.incubator.apache.org is the place where Griffin developers exchange ideas and discuss new features, upcoming releases, and the development process in general.
-If you are interested in contributing code to Griffin, you should join this mailing list.
+If you are interested in contributing code to Apache Griffin, you should join this mailing list.

 You are welcome to subscribe to both mailing lists.